Ricardosgeral/relier/README.md

 ## Achievements that can help the reuse of the code:

 - *Use of Threading ('multi tasking'), together with Event objects, in Python 3*.
-Threads are used as an class object for two reasons:
+Threads are used in three cases:
-   + Since temperature sensors take a considerable time between reads, the readings of those sensors is done in parallel processing.
+   + Since temperature sensors take a considerable time between reads, the readings of those sensors is done in multitasking.
    This ensures that the interval between readings is that indicated by the user.
+In this case Treads are used as *Class objects*
+   + Threads are useful for analog reads to provide "stability".
+These allow to perform a mean over a certain period of time with a shorter delay between samples for reliability.
+The reading of the ADC ADS1115 is done using a Thread as a Class object.
    + Detection of serial connection between the server and the touch screen.
 The server needs to check if the touchscreen is pressed, independently of being at the same time doing other tasks.
+Also, I've used Events from Threading package.
+This may be useful to others.
 - *Serial connection with the *Nextion Device* in python 3*.
 Unfortunately, there was not a python library to use Nextion.
 There is a library developed for Arduino, but i did not want to add *C* code here.
 So, I've developed my own NEXTION Library for Python 3.
 This Nextion Library for Python 3 is relatively simple to use.
-You just need to look at the [py3nextion_lib.py](https://github.com/Ricardosgeral/LerAS/blob/master/py3nextion_lib.py) and use it alongside with another .py file with all the components used in the Nextion Editor (see [NextionApp](https://github.com/Ricardosgeral/LerAS/blob/master/NextionApp.py)).
+You just need to look at the [py3nextion_lib.py](https://github.com/Ricardosgeral/LerAS/blob/master/py3nextion_lib.py), and use it alongside with another .py file with all the components used in the Nextion Editor (see [NextionApp](https://github.com/Ricardosgeral/LerAS/blob/master/NextionApp.py)).
-Of course you need to know how to use the commands available in Nextion.
-For that, see [instructions set](https://nextion.itead.cc/resources/documents/instruction-set/)
+Of course you need to know how to use the Nextion commands .
+For that, see [instructions set](https://nextion.itead.cc/resources/documents/instruction-set/).